DariaPantiushina/Online_Marketplace_Sales_Data_Analysis/README.md

 - **Data_analytics** DB & **sales** table created

 - The script [fetch_all_sales_data.py](python/fetch_all_sales_data.py) was developed to populate the database with all available historical sales data from the API (starting on 2024-01-01).
-The script includes a mechanism to prevent re-downloading data for days that have already been retrieved.
+It includes a mechanism to prevent re-downloading data for days that have already been retrieved

+- The script was set up to automatically retrieve the previous day’s sales data at 7 a.m. each day using the Windows Task Scheduler.